openshift/enhancements/enhancements/microshift/lvms-topolvm-downstream-replacement.md

 6. MicroShift removes the old TopoLVM deployment without removing the CRDs.
    All existing storageClasses and deviceClasses are still present.
 7. MicroShift installs LVMS with a LVMCluster CustomResource.
-   * The LVMCluster is configured with `.spec.configurationPolicy=ExternalConfiguration` which will trigger a deployment of the driver which can use the existing deviceClasses and storageClasses.
+   * The LVMCluster is configured without deviceClasses (an empty spec) which will trigger a deployment of the driver which can use the existing deviceClasses and storageClasses. (the deployment will target all schedulable nodes in the cluster due to the abscence of deviceClasses, for MicroShift this will be the single node it advertises in the APIServer)
    * If LVMS does not detect a lvmd.yaml file (at runtime), it will error out, as an external configuration is now mandatory for correct configuration.
      Note that if the lvmd.yaml file is not present when starting MicroShift, we should